ir2-lab/OpenTRIM/doc/flightpathdetails.md

    - \f$\Delta x = 1.1547\, R_{at}\f$

-## FullMC flight path selection
+## FullMC flight path selection {#fullmc_fp}

-OpenTRIM implements a "full Monte-Carlo algorithm", without the simplifications employed in MHW & SRIM.
-Thus, the flight path is first sampled from the exponential distribution \f$e^{-x/\ell}\f$ and the impact parameter is sampled uniformly within the circle of area \f$\sigma_0 = \pi p_{max}^2\f$.
+OpenTRIM implements a "full Monte-Carlo algorithm", without the simplifications employed in SRIM and the Mendenhall-Weber method.

+The flight path is first sampled from the exponential distribution \f$e^{-x/\ell}\f$.
+Then, the impact parameter is sampled uniformly within the circle of area \f$\sigma_0 = \pi p_{max}^2\f$.

-This requires 2 random generator calls.
-In practice, this does not severely hinder the efficiency even on a PC of average capacity.
+This requires more random generator calls.
+However, in practice, it does not severely hinder the efficiency, even on a PC of average capacity.
 The advent of modern, fast random generator algorithms helps a lot in this direction.

 The advantages of the FullMC flight path selection strategy are:
 - Correct spatial distribution of scattering events
 - Statistically sound implementation of path cutoff due to electronic energy loss \f$\Delta E_e\f$.
-If the sampled flight path leads to \f$\Delta E_e\f$ above the threshold, the scattering is rejected and the particle path is truncated.
+If the sampled flight path leads to \f$\Delta E_e\f$ above the threshold, the scattering is rejected and the particle path is truncated accordingly.

 ### Parameters:
 - \f$T_c\f$: recoil energy cutoff